opensourcefeed/opensourcefeed.github.io/distribution-trident.md

 Project Trident can be considered as a continuation of the TrueOS desktop edition.
 This project took birth when the TrueOS project decided to become a core distribution. ie, a distribution that acts as a base for other distributions.
 The Trident project is lead by some of the TrueOS project members and they also invite the contributions from open source community.

 Project Trident will be using Lumina as default desktop environment.
-It a simple and functional desktop environment developed by TrueOS team.
+It is a simple and functional desktop environment developed by TrueOS team.